 The UT Southwestern Agreement expires on a country-by-country and licensed product-by-licensed product basis upon the expiration of the last valid claim of a licensed patent in such country for such licensed product.
-After the initial research term, we may terminate the agreement, on an indicationby-indication and licensed product-by-licensed product basis, at any time upon specified written notice to UT Southwestern.
+After the initial research term, we may terminate the agreement, on an indication-by-indication and licensed product-by-licensed product basis, at any time upon specified written notice to UT Southwestern.
 Either party may terminate the agreement upon an uncured material breach of the agreement or insolvency of the other party.
+In December 2023, we transferred rights to specific indications back to UT Southwestern.